r4victor/tenthousandmeters/content/blog/python_bts_08.md

 The `ob_digit` member is a pointer to an array of digits.
 On 64-bit platforms, each digit is a 30-bit integer that takes values between 0 and 2^30-1 and is stored as an unsigned 32-bit int (`digit` is a typedef for `uint32_t`).
 On 32-bit platforms, each digit is a 15-bit integer that takes values between 0 and 2^15-1 and is stored as an unsigned 16-bit int (`digit` is a typedef for `unsigned short`).
 To make things concrete, we'll use 30-bit digits throughout this post.

 The `ob_size` member is a signed int, whose absolute value tells us the number of digits in the `ob_digit` array.
 The sign of `ob_size` indicates the sign of the integer.
 Negative `ob_size` means that the integer is negative.
+If `ob_size` is 0, then the integer is 0.

 Digits are stored in a little-endian order.
 The first digit (`ob_digit[0]`) is the least significant, and the last digit (`ob_digit[abs(ob_size)-1]`) is the most significant.